ur0n2/dotfiles-for-windows/README.md

 ```
 dn
 dn APPLE
+dn 네이버
 ```

 ### 3. Core Dictionary
 - Used to Core Dictionary
 - If omissionned of argument, just clipboard contents pass to argument.
+- Core-Dictionary is support to only type for enlgish.
 ```
 dc
 dc compliance